conpdatasets/bigbrain-datalad/README.md

 This dataset contains the 3D blocks and 3D volumes of the BigBrain release 2015 published in the [BigBrain Project website](https://bigbrainproject.org).

-The 3D 40 microns blocks of the BigBrain are 5x5x5 blocks for a total of 125 blocks representing the BigBrain with small overlap at block boundaries.
+The 40 microns blocks divide the full BigBrain volume in 5x5x5 sub-volumes, with small overlap.
+The legend volume indicates in whic block a voxel at (x, y, z) lies in.

 The 3D histological volumes (Merker stain) are also available at different isotropic resolutions (100, 200, 300, 400 microns) in MNI space and histological space, with and without optical balancing.
 The MNI ICBM152 2009b symmetric model used for the stereotaxic registration of the BigBrain can be found at http://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009.

 All files are available in MINC and NIfTI formats except for the 100 microns volumes since they are too large to convert to NIfTI using the current version of our